nilshartmann/redux-async-playground/README.md

 ## Setup

-The applications contain with a simple Express backend, that you have to start first:
+The example contains a simple Express backend, that is required by the frontend apps.
+Please start this backend first:

 ```bash
 cd server